Erasure Correction for Noisy Radio Networks: Lower bounds

 \subsection{Unconditional Lower Bound Hypothesis}

-We do not believe there exists an $o(\poly(\log \Delta))$ multiplicative overhead simulation, even for static protocols, and in this section we put forward a candidate hard example that might be used to prove this claim.
+We do not believe there exists an $o(\poly(\log \Delta))$ multiplicative overhead simulation, even for non-adaptive protocols, and in this section we put forward a candidate hard example that might be used to prove this claim.